JackDesBwa/moire-experiments/README.rst

 Launch with *qmlscene interactive.qml*

 It assumes gratings are saved as /tmp/i1.png and /tmp/i2.png (note: other scripts do not save such images).

-Move with button1 and turn with button2 of the mouse.
+* Left drag to move image (Ctrl to constrain X, Shift to constrain Y)
+* Right drag to rotate image
+* Double left click to reset position
+* Double right click to reset rotation

 1_simple_initial
 ----------------